Charlotte Beradt: The Third Reich of Dreams

 Charlotte Beradt's best-known work is the 1966 book The Third Reich of Dreams, a compendium of the dreams of everyday Germans under the rising authoritarianism of the Nazi regime, which Beradt collected from 1933 to 1939.

 Beradt began collecting dreams about persecution and authoritarianism in early 1933.
 In February of that year, a friend told Beradt that he'd dreamed of meeting Joseph Goebbels at work and struggling to salute him.
 (He is known in The Third Reich of Dreams as "Mr. S.") This led her to begin "systematically collect[ing] the reports of dreams under dictatorship."
 Between 1933 and 1939, she collected some 300 dreams.

 Beradt collected the dreams secretly, writing notes in coded language, e.g., referring to figures like Hitler in familial formulations like "Uncle Hans" and calling an "arrest" a case of the flu.
 She hid them inside bookbindings, which she then sent to friends abroad for safekeeping, including to Heinz Pol in Prague.

 A first selection of the dreams she'd collected while living in Berlin appeared in an English-language article in Free World in 1943.
 In 1962, she met the journalist Roland Wiegenstein while visiting Karl Otten in Locarno, Switzerland, and the two began collaborating on "Träume im Terror" ("Dreams in Terror"), a radio story about the dreams that aired on WDR in 1963.
 After the broadcast, editor Martin Gregor-Dellin invited her to write a book on the dreams for Nymphenburger Verlag, an independent publisher that had also published the verdicts of the Nuremberg trials, the newspaper Der Ruf, and the work of Klaus Mann.

 The resulting book, which collected only a fraction of the dreams, was published in German in 1966 as Das Dritte Reich des Traums.
 It was, Beradt later related, incredibly unpopular: "the book received an enormous amount of criticism, did not sell at all, and was later offered on the clearance sale table."
-When the first English translation was published by Quadrangle Books in 1968, the accompanying essay by the Holocaust survivor and psychoanalyst Bruno Bettelheim complained that Beradt had only captured the "manifest content, that is, what the dreamer spontaneously remembered"--insufficient, he said, for drawing more than "educated guesswork" about the deeper, latent meanings of the dreams.
+When the first English translation was published by Quadrangle Books in 1968, the accompanying essay by the Holocaust survivor and psychoanalyst Bruno Bettelheim complained that Beradt had only captured the "manifest content, that is, what the dreamer spontaneously remembered"—insufficient, he said, for drawing more than "educated guesswork" about the deeper, latent meanings of the dreams.

 Since then, due in no small part to the efforts of historian Reinhart Koselleck, who contributed an essay to the second German edition of the book in 1981, The Third Reich of Dreams has gained esteem as an important document of authoritarianism and an influential text for psychoanalysts, philosophers, and historians.

 The book also been translated into French, Croatian, Portuguese, Catalan, Spanish, and Italian.
-Out of print in English for many years, the publication rights presumed lost, The Third Reich of Dreams was republished in a new English translation by Damion Searls, with a foreward by Dunya Mikhail, in 2025.
+Out of print in English for many years, the publication rights presumed lost, The Third Reich of Dreams was republished by Princeton University Press in a new English translation by Damion Searls, with a foreword by Dunya Mikhail, in 2025.